Broward County homeowners: Check if you're owed surplus funds. Free, no obligation check →

 Foreclosures initiated by a condo association or HOA in Broward County can also generate surplus funds if the auction bid exceeds the judgment.

 Not sure if you qualify?
-Submit your information for a free check — there is no cost or obligation to find out.
+Submit your information for a free check.
+There is no cost or obligation to find out.

 Broward County Surplus Recovery Examples